a-velasco/maas-docs-test/docs/uncategorized/use-cases-server-lifecycle-management.md

 Edge sites might have unreliable connectivity to the central data center.
 MAAS’s distributed design means that the Rack Controller at an edge site can continue to function even if disconnected from the Region for a time.
 The rack controller caches images and can handle DHCP/boot locally, so you could still enlist or reboot machines at the site without constant round-trips to the central region.
 This is important for remote locations with intermittent networks.
 Moreover, if an edge location has multiple servers and one acts as the MAAS controller, it’s doing double duty – but MAAS is efficient enough to handle that.
 In telco edge scenarios, often a pair of small controllers might be deployed for HA (so provisioning isn’t blocked if one fails).
 MAAS’s support for high availability can extend to edge as well, albeit typically on a smaller scale than a big data center (maybe two low-power nodes ensuring the site’s MAAS functions are redundant).

-## Use in telco 5G/MEC deployments:
+## Use in telco 5G/MEC deployments

 Telecommunications providers are heavily investing in edge computing for 5G (MEC – Multi-access Edge Computing).
 MAAS is quite relevant here.
 For instance, Canonical joined initiatives like the O-RAN Alliance and has demonstrated telco edge solutions where 96% of CSPs plan to launch 5G edge compute in 1-2 years.– and tooling like MAAS is key to enabling that.
 Telcos need to deploy many small data centers at cell sites or central offices.
 MAAS can be part of the “baseline infrastructure layer” at each site, automating the bring-up of the physical servers which then host telco cloud software (like OpenStack, Kubernetes, or containerized network functions).
 We’ve already touched on how MAAS on a switch or small box can manage a site.
 The benefit is consistent automation and the ability to replicate deployments rapidly to new sites.
 BT (British Telecom), for example, in selecting Canonical for their 5G core, would utilize MAAS to manage the hardware under their NFV cloud.
 Essentially, MAAS provides the bare-metal agility that matches the rapid rollout needs of telco edge.